AshLancer/QFG3-Fan-Patch/Readme 1.3A.md

   * Get killed by the Demon in the Lost City
   * **Wizard** Cast Summon Staff and then Trigger to blow yourself up
   * **Thief** Wait for the leopard to finish eating and then let him jump up and kill you
-  * **Thief** Cross the rope at the waterfall with low agility on Medium or High Skill level
+  * **Thief** Cross the rope at the waterfall with low agility on Medium or High difficulty
   * Starve to death (new animation!)

 - Restored the proper icon for Soulforge in your inventory.